Tiza59/sans/README.md

 # Sans UI Library

-A cross-platform UI library which supports iOS, Android, Windows, macOS, and Linux using WebViewJS and Apple's WKWebView API.
-Built with Svelte 4.
+A cross-platform native UI library which supports iOS, Android, Windows, macOS, and Linux using WebViewJS and Apple's WKWebView API.
+Built with Svelte 4 and web components.

 ## About